JaymeThorn/opeanapi-service-skeleton-tutorial/README.md

 #### Name resolution

 Name resolution is vital to understand how to allow the magic that is injection work it's, well, magic.

+To keep this fairly simple, the name of the service as referenced in the controller class' constructor parameters should be a camel case of the filename without extension (the basename), using the dash/hyphen as a word separator.

+Thus, the camel case for camel-case would be camelCase.

+Working back from that, name your service file based on the logical name for your service class.
+A service class called _MyDatabaseBackup_ should be in a file named `my-database-backup.js`.

 #### Example